Hevelius presents his new constellations

 In the wings of the main image are small representations of some existing constellations – Taurus with Canis Major and Minor on the left and, at right, Aries, Ursa Major, Capricornus, Leo, Lyra, and Cygnus.

-* This judging panel of astronomical greats is arranged in roughly chronological order outwards from Urania.
+Footnote: This judging panel of astronomical greats is arranged in roughly chronological order outwards from Urania.
 On the left (Urania’s right) are Hipparchus, Timocharis (who actually preceded Hipparchus and hence is out of order), Ulugh Beg, Tycho, and Bernhard Walther (‘Walterus’).
 On the right are Ptolemy, Albategnius, Wilhelm IV (the Landgrave of Hesse, here termed ‘Princeps Hass’), Regiomontanus, and Copernicus.
-The inclusion of Wilhelm IV might seem surprising, as he is much less well known today than the others, but in the 16th century he was a respected astronomer who compiled a notable star catalogue.
+The inclusion of Wilhelm IV might seem surprising, as he is much less well known today than the others, but in the 16th century he was a respected astronomer who compiled a notable star catalogue more accurate than Tycho’s.
 Hevelius reprinted the observations of Wilhelm in his own catalogue, along with those of Tycho, Riccioli, Ulugh Beg, and Ptolemy.

 Six Hevelius constellations, seen in an enlargement from the lower left corner of the illustration above.
 At top left is the triple-headed Cerberus (now obsolete), with Lynx and the two dogs of Canes Venatici below it.
 Ahead of Lynx is Leo Minor.
 At centre is Vulpecula the fox carrying off Anser the goose (now simply called Vulpecula), with Lacerta at lower right.

 Lynx sive Tigris